exponea/exponea-android-sdk/Documentation/push-notifications.md

 By default, the SDK tracks push notifications automatically.
 In the [Configuration for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-configuration), you can set the desired frequency using the `tokenTrackFrequency` property (default value is `ON_TOKEN_CHANGE`).
 You can also disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotification` property to `false`.

-If `automaticPushNotification` is enabled, the SDK will display push notifications from Engagement and track a "campaign" event for every delivered/opened push notification with the relevant properties.
+If `automaticPushNotification` is enabled, the SDK will display push notifications from {user.mkg} and track a "campaign" event for every delivered/opened push notification with the relevant properties.

 > ❗️Important
 >